jump-dev/GSOC2022/README.md

 - Read the MathOptInterface manual and get familiar with the data structures used to represent scalar and vector functions
 - Read the books and papers: x, y, z
 - Read the implementation of [JuMPeR](https://github.com/IainNZ/JuMPeR.jl)
+- Read about new extensions such as [Dualization](https://github.com/JuMP-dev/Dualization.jl)

 **Key deliverables**